godotengine/godot-docs/classes/class_primitivemesh.rst

 | *Getter*  | get_custom_aabb()            |
 +-----------+------------------------------+

 Overrides the :ref:`AABB<class_AABB>` with one defined by user for use with frustum culling.
-Especially useful to avoid unnexpected culling when  using a shader to offset vertices.
+Especially useful to avoid unexpected culling when  using a shader to offset vertices.

 ----